 The observation deck at the Macau Tower is the best spot for a bird's eye view of Macao.
-It is two-thirds of the way up the 300-metre tall building and can be reached in 45 seconds via a lift.
-The revolving restaurant offers visitors a view of Macao and Zhuhai while enjoying their meal.
-The tower also offers a range of thrilling activities, such as bungee jump, sky jump and skywalk.
+It is two-thirds of the way up the 300-metre-tall building and can be reached in a minute via a lift.
+The revolving restaurant offers visitors a view of Macao and Zhuhai while enjoying their meals.
+The tower also provides a range of thrilling activities, such as bungee jumping, sky jumping, and skywalk.